VCUs In Electric And Hybrid Vehicles| Dorleco| VCU, CAN Keypads, CAN Display Supplier, and EV software service provider

 b.
 Protection of cyberspace

 VCUs in electric and hybrid vehicles are susceptible to hacks as they manage private information and manage essential car operations.
-Strong cyber security safeguards must be put in place to protect against attacks and guarantee secure operation.
+Organizations must implement strong cyber security safeguards to protect against attacks and guarantee secure operation.

 c.
 Price and Intricacy